 Nevada Day 2017 and 2018

-Nevada Day is a public holiday in the state of Nevada, celebrating the admission of Nevada into the Union on October 31st, 1864.
+Nevada Day is held on the final Friday of October and celebrates the admission of Nevada into the Union on 31 October 1864.
+In 2017, the holiday falls on 27 October.

 |2017||27 Oct||Fri||Nevada Day||NV|